Table of Contents Show

 Singular Design SchemesSingular Design Schemes

 People seek to create unique home designs that speak to their personalities so that fewer design schemes will be based on a unique look or trend.
-I guess you could say that this is a trend of not having a trend, at least not an overall one.
+You could say that this is a trend of not having a trend, at least not an overall one.
 In keeping with the Japanese design principle of Wabi-Sabi, there will be a growing desire for less perfection in home design.
 This means a slight mix of two or more styles, like a modern style with vintage.
 So, if you’re planning a home renovation or new interior design, try to think a bit outside the box.

 Single-Use SpacesSingle-Use Spaces